kena0ki/aconv/transcoding_rs/README.md

 Detects the source text encoding and transcodes to another.
 Since this library depends on [`encoding_rs`](https://github.com/hsivonen/encoding_rs), available encodings are the ones defined in [the Encoding Standard](https://encoding.spec.whatwg.org).

 Note: UTF-16 files are needed to have a BOM to be automatically detected as the encoding.
-This is because [`chardetng`](https://github.com/hsivonen/chardetng) does not support UTF-16 and this library added only BOM sniffing to detect UTF-16.
+      This is because [`chardetng`](https://github.com/hsivonen/chardetng), on which this library depends,
+      does not support UTF-16 and this library added only BOM sniffing to detect UTF-16.

 ## Usage